Make changes to a co-operative

 Address change

-Within 28 days of changing the address of the co-operative’s registered office or postal address, complete and lodge our Co-operative change of details (addresses and officers) (Word, 226KB) form.
+Within 28 days of changing the address of the co-operative’s registered office or postal address, change the registered address details via myCAV on the Co-operatives registration page.

 Change a director or management